Habitat heterogeneity and dispersal network structure as drivers of metacommunity dynamics: Metapopulation models from microscopic dynamics

 \subsection{Fast-exploration regime}

 Although \cref{eqn:rate_equations_singlespecies} fully describes the deterministic limit of our microscopic model, we now assume that only settled individuals are visible and seek to derive an effective metapopulation dynamics involving only the settled population density.
 Specifically, we take the limit in which explorers are much faster than the local dynamics on patches \cite{NicPad2023} (see Figure \ref{fig:single_species_results}a).
-We perform a quasi-stationary approximation by setting $\dot{x}_i = 0$, which enables us to write the relation
+By grouping together the diagonal decay and the diffusion term in the explorers' equation, the quasi-stationary condition $\dot{x}_i = 0$ can be rewritten as